Liabilities of Board Members

 Criminal Liability

-In cases of serious misconduct or violations of the law, board members may face criminal charges and prosecution.
+In cases of serious misconduct or violations of the law, BOD members may face criminal charges and prosecution.
 Criminal offenses such as fraud, embezzlement, bribery, and insider trading can lead to imprisonment, fines, and other penalties.

 Joint and Several Liability